 What is the Course about?

-Mechanical Engineering is one of the most diverse of the engineering disciplines as it deals with the design and manufacture of everything from small individual parts and devices like an inkjet nozzle to large systems such as spacecraft tools.
-The role of a mechanical engineer is to take a product from idea to marketplace, requiring specialist engineering knowledge combined with creative thinking, problem solving, team working and analytical skills.
+Mechanical Engineering is on the broadest of all engineering disciplines focusing on the design, construction, control and maintenance of mechanical systems.
+The role of a mechanical engineer is to take a prodcut from idea to marketplace, requiring specialist engineering knowledge combined with creative thinking, problem solving, team working and analytical skills.

-This three-year degree programme will equip graduates with the specialist knowledge and practical experience required to assist in the management of the manufacturing process from product design to output.
-Students will study core subjects including:
+Graduates of this course will have specialist knowledge and pracitcal experience required to assist in the management of the manufacturing process from product design to output.
+This course features extensive pratical workshops and practicals.

-- Programme incorporates strong emphasis on the vital area of sustainable energy.
+- Course incorporates strong emphasis on the vital area of sustainable energy

-- Exit Award: Higher Certificate in Engineering - Mechanical Engineering (NFQ Level 6) after Year 2.
+- Exit Award: Higher Certificate in Engineering - Mechanical Emgineering (NFQ Level 6) after Year 2.

 What follow-on study opportunities are available?

-Graduates of this programme will be eligible to progress to Year 4 of the Bachelor of Engineering (Honours) – Mechanical Engineering (CW548) at IT Carlow.
+Graduates are eligible to progress to Year 4 of the Bachelor of Engineering (Honours) in Mechanical Engineering (CW548) at Institute of Technology Carlow.